 Huaizhong Chen received her Ph.D. in Management from John Chambers College of Business and Economics, West Virginia University in 2019.
 Her research interest includes people’s agentic and entrepreneurial behaviors at intrapersonal and interpersonal levels.
 She conducted empirical research using field studies and experiments.
 The primary data analysis techniques she used include hierarchical linear modeling (HLM) and structural equation modeling (SEM).

 Prior to studying and working in the United States, Huaizhong had consulting experience in the fields of Management and Entrepreneurship in Singapore and China (Shanghai).
-She is a certified user of Hogan Assessment System and Leadership Versatility Index.
+She is a certified user of the Hogan Assessment System and Leadership Versatility Index.
 The consulting projects she worked on involve executive-level talent management and leadership development for Fortune 500 corporations, such as PepsiCo and Prudential Financial.
-Huaizhong also worked on data management and analysis of entrepreneurial mindset and culture for the executives in the Executive Education Programs in National University of Singapore (NUS) Business School, including Asia-Pacific executive program, advanced management program, and Singapore airlines engineering company leadership and management development program.
+Huaizhong also worked on data management and analysis of entrepreneurial mindset and culture for the executives in the Executive Education Programs in the National University of Singapore (NUS) Business School, including the Asia-Pacific executive program, advanced management program, and Singapore airlines engineering company leadership and management development program.